Skip to content

 When Should I Use Bundle Commands?

-Use bundle commands when you need portable Python or Node artifacts that another machine can fetch or install.
-Do not confuse them with the main CLI install path.
+Use bundle commands when another machine needs portable Python or Node artifacts to fetch or install.

 Can I Keep Native Target Files As My Source Of Truth?